bloomreach/xm-s3-manager/README.md

         return getBean("demo:assets", S3managerpicker.class);
     }
 ```
+---
 ### Daemon module configuration

 The configuration of the S3 manager daemon module can be accessed and modified from the Console under `/hippo:configuration/hippo:modules/s3manager`

+---
+> **Note :** The daemon module can be reconfigured while the application is running.The changes will be picked up without the need to restart it. **However, all uploads in progress will be aborted.**
+---

 | property | type| default value | required| description |
 |--|--|--|--|--|